DataDog/dd-py-tracing-workshop/README.md

 Let's poke through the app and see how it works.

-Vital Business Info about Beers and Donuts live in a SQL database.
+### Architecture

-Some information about Donuts changes rapidly, with the waves of baker opinion.
+* Vital Business Info about Beers and Donuts lives in a SQL database.

-We store this time-sensitive information in a Redis-backed datastore called DonutDB.
+* Some information about Donuts changes rapidly, with the waves of baker opinion, so we store this time-sensitive information in a Redis-backed datastore called DonutDB.

-The `DonutDB` class abstracts away some of the gory details and provides a simple API
+* The `DonutDB` class abstracts away some of the gory details and provides a simple API

-Now let's look at the HTTP interface.
+### HTTP Interface

-We can list the beers we have available
+* We can list the beers we have available
 `curl -XGET "localhost:5000/beers"`

-And the donuts we have available
+* The donuts we have available
 `curl -XGET "localhost:5000/donuts"`

-We can grab a beer by name
+* We can grab a beer by name
 `curl -XGET "localhost:5000/beers/ipa"`

-and a donut by name
+* We can grab a donut by name
 `curl -XGET "localhost:5000/donuts/jelly"`

 So far so good.

 Things feel pretty speedy.
 But what happens when we try to find a donut that pairs well with our favorite beer?

-`curl -XGET "localhost:5000/pair/beer?name=ipa"`
+* `curl -XGET "localhost:5000/pair/beer?name=ipa"`

 It feels slow!
 Slow enough that people might complain about it.
 Let's try to understand why